SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

           test:
         ```

-        we now want to add a job that triggers the build process in GCP.
+        We now want to add a job that triggers the build process in GCP.
 How can you make the `build` job depend on
         the `test` job?
 Hint: Relevant
         [documentation](https://docs.github.com/en/actions/using-jobs/using-jobs-in-a-workflow).